$0 Alaska Foster Care Quick-Start Checklist

 • If siblings are not being placed together, what is the documented reason and what is the contact plan?

-OCS is required to share this information with you before a child is placed.
-Gaps in that information at placement time create problems downstream.
+OCS should share available information before placement, but emergency information may be incomplete; ask follow-up questions and document what is known.
 The Alaska Foster Care Licensing Guide includes a pre-placement information checklist and a section on Difficulty of Care rates by augmentation level.

 Get Your Free Alaska Foster Care Quick-Start Checklist